Dufferin station: Nearby landmarks

 Nearby landmarks include Dufferin Mall, Bloor Collegiate Institute, Dufferin Grove Park, and the Bloor–Gladstone branch of the Toronto Public Library.

 Surface connections

 Transfers to buses occur at curbside stops on Dufferin Street outside the station.

 TTC routes serving the station include:

 Station modernization

 Dufferin Station was upgraded and modernized under the TTC's Station Modernization program.
 Work commenced in September 2009 and was fully complete in November 2014, taking over twice the projected time to complete.
 The "modernization" included the installation of street level elevators for accessibility, the installation of a second entrance from Russett Avenue, two second exits (one on the northwest corner of Russet Avenue and Bloor Street, and the other on the northeast corner, providing direct access from the westbound platform), rebuilding of the bus waiting area, and new and modernized station finishes, art and lighting.
 The two second exits opened earlier than other improvements, in August 2013.

+By January 2024, the TTC and a developer came to an agreement that the developer would construct, maintain and own a new station connection from a new 33-storey, mixed-use development, to be built on the southwest corner of Bloor and Dufferin Streets.
+The connection will be accessible and underground, and is expected to open in 2026.